IMERSS/pnw-bryo-atlas/content/taxa/Pleurozia purpurea.md

 </div>

  <h2 id="distinguishing-features">Distinguishing Features</h2>

  The unmistakeable purple, horizontal shoots of <a href="/taxa/Pleurozia">Pleurozia</a> creep out around rock and hummock bases in bogscapes of the open coast.
 With shoots up to 8 cm long and 3.5 mm wide, it is amongst the largest liverworts in the region, composed of lateral leaves that look simple and smooth from the top.
 Turning the shoot over reveals a sac-like lobule on the underside of the leaf as well as conspicuous teeth.
 The lobule has been shown to have a trapping mechanism with it's sac-like interior often filled with small invertebrates.
 As such, it has been interpreted as a "carnivorous" liverwort.

  <h2 id="similar-species">Similar species</h2>

  Due to its size and colour, there are few liverworts that could be mistaken for <a href="/taxa/Pleurozia">Pleurozia</a> purpurea.
 Some species of <a href="/taxa/Scapania">Scapania</a> (<a href="/taxa/Scapania undulata">S. undulata</a>, S. ornithopodioides, <a href="/taxa/Scapania uliginosa">S. uliginosa</a>) can occur in the same habitat and show purple coloration, but all of these have a distinct upper leaf lobe that is smaller than the lower leaf lobe, and both lobes can be seen looking top-down.
 In <a href="/taxa/Pleurozia">Pleurozia</a>, only the larger upper lobe can be seen from the top-down, while the smaller lower lobe takes the form of a sac and can only be seen from the undersides of the shoot.

  <h2 id="habitat">Habitat</h2>

-Bogs
+ Blanket Bogs

  <h2 id="associated-species">Associated species</h2>

  Campylopus atrovirens

  <h2 id="distribution-map">Distribution Map</h2>